American Dream (shopping mall): 2016–2019: Construction halts and resumes again

-In 2019, Triple 5 dropped Meadowlands from the name American Dream.
+In October 2019, Triple Five dropped "Meadowlands" from the name American Dream.
 On March 8, 2019, Governor Phil Murphy indicated that the mall complex would open that June, but on March 25, Triple 5 Group announced that the project would open in August.
 On May 20, Triple Five announced that the mall's opening date had again been moved to later in the year, and that some retailers would not open until the 2019 holiday season or early 2020.
-It revealed that tenants would include Tiffany & Co., Watches of Switzerland, Dolce & Gabbana, Moncler and the experimental retailer Fourpost, which operates a store at Triple Five's other mall property, The Mall of America.
+It revealed that tenants would include Tiffany & Co., Watches of Switzerland, Dolce & Gabbana, Moncler and the experimental retailer Fourpost, which operates a store at Triple Five's other mall property, the Mall of America.
 Triple Five also revealed more of the complex's attractions and common areas, which were planned to feature rotating art installations and attractions.

-In June 2019, American Dream announced a 10-year partnership with The Coca-Cola Company and its local bottling partner Liberty Coca-Cola Beverages, which would fully-integrate the Coca-Cola brand throughout the property, and would include a branded eatery.
+In June 2019, Triple Five announced a 10-year partnership with The Coca-Cola Company and its local bottling partner Liberty Coca-Cola Beverages, which would fully integrate the Coca-Cola brand throughout American Dream, and would include a branded eatery.
 On July 3, 2019, officials from Triple Five announced that the opening date of the mall would be October 25.
 Later that month, Crain's New York Business reported that the Asian-American supermarket chain H Mart would open a 35000 sqft store at American Dream, which in addition to that chain's typical selection of Asian and international food items, would feature the chain's "Market Eatery" venue for top national and international food concepts and chefs, as well as New Jersey's first "Let Them Talk Bar and Stage" that would feature live music, craft cocktails, entertainment and weekly events.
 The store will staff a combined 70 to 100 full-time and part-time employees.